 These treatments can restore proper movement, strengthen muscles and joints, and increase range of motion without surgery.
 We will help you decide on the optimal care path for your orthopedic condition to achieve your personal health goals and get you back on your feet.

-As the official health care partner of the Cleveland Browns and team physicians for many professional athletes, including Olympic athletes, our job is to get every patient back to optimal performance – whether on the field or back to the daily activities you love.
+As the official healthcare partner of the Cleveland Browns and team physicians for many professional athletes, including Olympic athletes, our job is to get every patient back to optimal performance – whether on the field or back to the daily activities they love.
 Our experienced and highly trained orthopedic doctors are skilled at delivering excellent orthopedic care – from a variety of options.
-We know the best treatment path may not start with surgery so we provide comprehensive non-surgical orthopedic care to get you started on the road to recovery.
+We know the best treatment path may not start with surgery, so at University Hospitals, we provide comprehensive non-surgical orthopedic care to get you started on the road to recovery.

 Individualized Treatment Plans

 Our multidisciplinary care teams may include orthopaedists and sports medicine physicians, but also primary care physicians, radiologists, nurses, physical and occupational therapists and other providers.
 Together, we will design a step-by-step treatment plan based on your unique care needs.
 Those steps may include: